 Muscles: Legs, glutes and core

 Technique: Start in a split lunge position, with your right leg forward and foot flat on the bottom of the pool, and your left leg behind you up on your toe.
 Tuck elbows into your sides with your lower arms at 90º and hands flat together so your fingers point ahead.
-Jump and swap legs so your left leg is forward and rotate your upper body so that your hands are pointing to the left, then jump and swap again so your right foot is forwards and your hands and upper body are facing to the right.
+Jump and swap legs so your left leg is forward and rotate your upper body so that your hands are pointing to the left, then jump and swap again so your right foot is forward and your hands and upper body are facing to the right.
 See how many you can do in 40 seconds.

 Pool programs to take your activity to the next level...